-nies; we have now at last, (after other means of supplication, remonstrance, protestations, and suffering,) for the preservation of ourselves and our religion from utter ruin and destruction, according to the commendable practice of these kingdoms in former times, and the example of God's people in other nations, after mature deliberations, resolved and determined to enter into a mutual and solemn league and covenant, wherein we all subscribe, and each one of us for himself, with our hands lifted up to the Most High God, do Swear:
+wherein every one's private condition is included; and calling to mind the treacherous and bloody plots, conspiracies, attempts, and practices of the enemies of God against the true religion, and professors thereof in all places, especially in these three kingdoms, ever since the reformation of religion; and how much their rage, power, and presumption are, of late, and at this time, increased and exercised, whereof the deplorable state of the church and kingdom of Ireland, the distressed state of the church and kingdom of England, and the dangerous state of the church and kingdom of Scotland, are present and public testimonies; we have now at last, (after other means of supplication, remonstrance, protestations, and suffering,) for the preservation of ourselves and our religion from utter ruin and destruction, according to the commendable practice of these kingdoms in former times, and the example of God's people in other nations, after mature deliberations, resolved and determined to enter into a mutual and solemn league and covenant, wherein we all subscribe, and each one of us for himself, with our hands lifted up to the Most High God, do Swear:

-"I. That we shall sincerely, really, and constantly, through the grace of God, endeavour, in our several places and callings, the preservation of the reformed religion in the church of Scotland, in doctrine, worship, discipline, and government, against our common enemies; the reformation of religion in the kingdoms of England and Ireland, in doctrine, worship, discipline, and government, according to the word of God, and the example of the best reformed churches; and shall endeavour to bring the churches of God in the three kingdoms, to the nearest conjunction and uniformity in religion, confession of faith, form of church government, directory for worship and catechism; that we, and our posterity after us, may as brethren live in faith and love; and the Lord may delight to dwell in the midst of us.
+"I. That we shall sincerely, really, and constantly, through the grace of God, endeavor, in our several places and callings, the preservation of the reformed religion in the church of Scotland, in doctrine, worship, discipline, and government, against our common enemies; the reformation of religion in the kingdoms of England and Ireland, in doctrine, worship, discipline, and government, according to the word of God, and the example of the best reformed churches; and shall endeavor to bring the churches of God in the three kingdoms, to the nearest conjuction and uniformity in religion, confession of faith, form of church government, directory for worship and catechism; that we, and our posterity after us may as brethren live in faith and love; and the Lord may delight to dwell in the midst of us.

 "II.
-That we shall, in like manner, without respect of persons, endeavour the extirpation2 of popery, pre-

-2 The extirpation spoken of, is not of popes and prelates, but popery and prelacy, (that is, church government by archbishops, &c.,) not by fire and sword, but according to the word of God, every one in his place and station.
-It means no more than what was said by our Lord, Matt. xv.
-12-" Every plant which my heavenly Father hath not planted shall be rooted up."
-The Secession church disapproves of all persecution for couscience' sake, and as the word is understood by some in a sanguinary sense, we do not make use of it in covenanting.
-17 lacy, (that is, church government by archbishops, bishops, their chancellors, and commissaries, deans, deans and chapters, archdeacons, and all other ecclesiastical officers, depending on that hierarchy,) superstition, heresy, schism, profaneness, and whatsoever shall be found to be contrary to sound doctrine, and the power of godliness: lest we partake in other men's sins; and thereby be in danger to receive of their plagues; and that the Lord may be one, and his name one, in the three kingdoms.
+That we shall, in like manner, without respect of persons, endeavor the extirpation2 of popery, prelacy, (that is, church government by archbishops, bishops, their chancellors, and commissaries, deans, deans and chapters, archdeacons, and all other ecclesiastical officers, depending on that hierarchy,) superstition, heresy, schism, profaneness, and whatsoever shall be found to be contrary to sound doctrine, and the power of godliness: lest we partake in other men's sins; and thereby be in danger to receive of their plagues; and that the Lord may be one, and His name one, in the three kingdoms.

 "III.
-We shall, with the same sincerity, reality, and constancy, in our several vocations, endeavour with our estates and lives mutually to preserve the rights and privileges of the parliaments, and the liberties of the kingdoms; and to preserve and defend the king's majesty, person, and authority, in the preservation and defence of the true religion and liberties of the kingdoms;3 that the world may bear witness with our consciences of our loyalty, and that we have no thought or intentions to diminish his majesty's just power and greatness.
+We shall, with the same sincerity, reality, and constancy, in our several vocations, endeavor with our estates and lives mutually to preserve the rights and privileges of the parliaments, and the liberties of the kingdoms; and to preserve and defend the king's majesty, person, and authority, in the preservation and defense of the true religion and liberties of the kingdoms; that the world may